Creston, British Columbia: Communications and utilities

 In 1907, the Creston Power Light & Telephone Co (CPL&T) installed phone wires northwest to Duck Creek, east to Erickson, and south to Porthill, Idaho.
 The next year, the Goat Mountain Waterworks replaced transporting water by wagon from Wynndel.

 The excess from electricity generation by the sawmill was sold to the Creston Power, Light and Telephone Company.
 In 1934, West Kootenay Power & Light (WKP&L) replaced the mill supply, using transmission lines from the Goat River Dam.

 In 2015, Telus completed a project to string fibre optic cables for residential and business use.

 A $1.1M upgrade in 2017 to the undersized Schikurski Pump Station secured the town water supply.

 Later community

 Creston offers an infrastructure typical of a town of this size, including brewery tours, a shopping mall, golf course and a large selection of motels, hotels, and three campsites.
-The Ramada hotel (2012) was the first new hotel in Creston in decades.
 In 2011, the Creston & District Community Complex (1971) received new flooring and upgraded amenities.

 The Creston-based Kokanee Beer movie entry won a Gold Lion at the 2013 Cannes Lions International Festival of Creativity.
 That year, Budweiser production began at the Columbia Brewery.

 The Art Deco style Tivoli Theatre (1938) and many of these 1930-ish wood-framed structures in the downtown area seek to mimic this architectural style.
-The long-vacant Kootenay Hotel has been transformed into a wine bar, taphouse and restaurant.
-The Creston Hotel has also been extensively modernized.

 After a 2015 fire extensively damaged Trinity United Church, reconstruction work did not start until two years later.